craftcms/apple-news/README.md

 You will need at least one Apple News channel.
 Visit the [News Publisher](https://www.icloud.com/#newspublisher) website to create one.
 Note that new channels must go through a quick approval process before they can be used.

+Once you’ve created your channels, you will need to write down their IDs and API credentials.
+You can get those from Channel Info → API Key in News Publisher.

+For more information about News Publisher, visit [developer.apple.com/news-publisher](https://developer.apple.com/news-publisher/).

 ## Installation

 To install Apple News for Craft CMS, follow these steps:

 1. Upload the `applenews` folder to your `craft/plugins` folder.
-2. Go to Settings > Plugins from your Craft control panel and install the Apple News plugin.
+2. Go to Settings → Plugins from your Craft control panel and install the Apple News plugin.

 ## Configuration